magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 CSP provides multiple methods to search for and retrieve assets:

-* `GetAssetCollectionById` Retrieve an Asset Collection using its unique ID.
+* `GetAssetCollectionById` Retrieve an Asset Collection using its unique Id.

 * `GetAssetCollectionByName` Retrieve an Asset Collection by its name.